owin/owin/spec/owin-1.1.0.md

 ### 3.1.
 Application Delegate

-The primary interface in OWIN is called the application delegate or AppFunc.
+The primary interface in OWIN is called the application delegate or `AppFunc`.
 An application delegate takes the `IDictionary<string, object>` environment and returns a `Task` when it has finished processing.

 ```c#
 using AppFunc = Func<